1 stick (1/2 cup) cold butter or shortening (Earth Balance sticks should work too)

 Add filling and bake the pie according to recipe instructions.

 Makes one bottom crust.

-Recipe by The Gluten-Free Homemaker at http://glutenfreehomemaker.com/gluten-free-pie-crust/
+Recipe by Gluten-Free Homemaker at https://glutenfreehomemaker.com/gluten-free-pie-crust/